aj-cloete/udacity-trivia/README.md

 This repo contains both the backend and the frontend for the app.
 For **installation instructions** and **further documentation**, see the relevant links below.

+> Please note: the whole repo is managed by `pipenv`.
+> The easiest way to set up the environment is by running `pipenv install --dev` followed by `pipenv shell` to ensure the environment is activated.

+More thorough instructions in the [backend README](./backend/README.md)

 ### Backend

 The [`./backend`](./backend) directory contains a Flask and SQLAlchemy server.